A log pile

 Storing your fuel, whether it’s coal or firewood, is an important part of getting the best from your fire.
-This article will help you understand the appropriate storage techniques, to ensure you’re satisfied when it’s time to burn the fuel.
+This article will help you understand exactly how to store firewood, to ensure you’re satisfied when it’s time to burn the fuel.

 So what is the best way to store coal or wood?